Cmac2712/blog-posts/2 Areas 🏞️/Blog/conditional-types-in-typescript.md

 ### Introduction

 TypeScript is a powerful language that provides a variety of ways to solve the same problem.
-One of the features that TypeScript offers to help us achieve this is conditional types.
-You
+Two of the features that help us solve the same problem are **

-In this post, we will explore how to use conditional types to add precision to our types.
+Two of the features that TypeScript offers to help us achieve this is conditional types.

 ### The Challenge: Doubling Strings and Numbers